vexalist/campsite/content/english/camping.md

   price: £16/night
   features:
   - text: Private pitch
-  - text: Free for dogs and children under 10
+  - text: Free for dogs and babies
   - text: Additional people are £8/night
-  - text: Parking space within your pitch
+  - text: 1 parking space within your pitch
   - text: Suitable for vehicles up to 25ft
   - text: No extra charge for showers, drying room gazebos, awnings
   - text: BBQs and fires allowed